Jerusalem Media & Communication Centre

-History & Funding
+History and funding

 The JMCC was established in 1988 by a group of Palestinian researchers and Journalists.
 It has offices in Gaza and Jerusalem which carry out a range of activities including providing translations and background documents, field work, as well as conducting survey research and opinion polls.
 The centre is co-publisher of the Palestinian-Israeli internet-based political magazine bitterlemons.